blocknative/web3-onboard/docs/src/routes/docs/[...3]modules/[...3]react/+page.md

 # {$frontmatter.title}

-A collection of React hooks for implementing web3-onboard into a React project
+A collection of React hooks for implementing Web3 Onboard into a React project

 ## Quickstart with Injected Wallets and Ethers Provider